ipwnosx/docs-1/content/rancher/v2.x/en/installation/requirements/_index.md

 Rancher should work with any modern Linux distribution.

-For details on which OS and Docker versions were tested with each Rancher version, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/)
+For details on which OS, Docker, and Kubernetes versions were tested with each Rancher version, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/)

 All supported operating systems are 64-bit x86.